qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * Pretty Breaks

-The listbox in the bottom part of the :guilabel:`Style` tab lists the classes together with their ranges, labels and symbols that will be rendered.
+The listbox in the center part of the :guilabel:`Style` menu lists the classes together with their ranges, labels and symbols that will be rendered.

 The example in figure_symbology_4_ shows the graduated rendering dialog for